rebelsky/csc207b/_assignments/assignment05.md

 ## The BlockChain program

-In this homework, we will write a program that simulates the development of a blockchain that records the transactions between two parties, call them Anna and Bob.
+In this homework, we will write a program that simulates the development of a blockchain that records the transactions between two parties, call them Alice and Bob.
-Initially, Anna starts with a non-negative amount of cash and no new cash is injected into the system.
+Initially, Alice starts with a non-negative amount of cash and no new cash is injected into the system.
-Each transaction is represented by a single integer that represents a transfer of money between Anna and Bob.
+Each transaction is represented by a single integer that represents a transfer of money between Alice and Bob.

-* A *negative* transaction amount corresponds to transferring money from Anna to Bob.
+* A *negative* transaction amount corresponds to transferring money from Alice to Bob.
-* A *positive* transaction amount corresponds to transferring money from Bob to Anna.
+* A *positive* transaction amount corresponds to transferring money from Bob to Alice.

-The first block of the chain stores the amount of money that Anna starts with (think of it as an initial transaction from Bob to Anna).
+The first block of the chain stores the amount of money that Alice starts with (think of it as an initial transaction from Bob to Alice).
-Subsequent blocks of the chain only store the transactions between Anna and Bob rather than the overall amount in the system.
+Subsequent blocks of the chain only store the transactions between Alice and Bob rather than the overall amount in the system.
 To tell if a new block is valid, we must not only check that its hashes are correct but also the transaction represents a legal exchange of cash given the history of blocks before it.
 For example, the following transaction chain is valid: